UniversalDependencies/UD_Swedish-LinES/README.txt

 # Details on the sources

 All sub-corpora have English originals with Swedish translations.
-Five of them are literary works:
+Six of them are literary works:

 Paul Auster: Stad av glas [City of Glass], Tiden, 1995.
 Translation by